EESSI/docs/docs/bot.md

 #### Artefacts

-If all goes well, each job should produce a tarball as an *artefact*, which contain the software installations and the corresponding environment module files.
+If all goes well, each job should produce a tarball as an *artefact*, which contains the software installations and the corresponding environment module files.

 The message reported by the job manager provides an overview of the contents of the artefact, which was created by the `bot/check-result.sh` script.